sdasgup3/symbolic-analysis/README.md

 Running TestCase
 ===================
-The commands can be viewed from Scripts/build.pl
+The commands can be viewed from Scripts/build.pl.
+Also find the Makefiles required from Scripts folder.

 make clean